 Obtaining an extremely strong all-risk vault insurance at good rate was probably the most important milestone for Silver Bullion and The Safe House as our insurance essentially removes all physical storage risk and has a better coverage than most established vaults.

 The insurance protects your bullion not only from theft and fire but also includes:

 - Full infidelity coverage.
 In essence the insurance will fully cover the possibility of inside jobs (TSH staff stealing bullion) for the entire policy amount of SGD 300 million per any one loss

 - Full mysterious disappearance coverage.
 We always felt uneasy storing bullion at a vault which would not be liable for mysterious disappearance of bullion.
 Therefore, it was an insurance priority for TSH to ensure this is included.
 Mysterious disappearance essentially covers the possibility of operational errors by TSH for the entire policy amount of SGD 300 million for any one loss.

 Such strong insurance, issued by Chubb, was made possible because the underwriters' technicians who inspected the storage facility, processes and people behind it, approved The Safe House unconditionally.
 The current amount insured is SGD 300 million.

 S.T.A.R.
-Storage customers can download the signed Insurance Certificate and policy number from the storage interface.
+Storage customers can download the signed Insurance Certificate and policy number when logged in as a Storage customer.